bmeares/Meerschaum/README.md

 # Build Pipes with Meerschaum
 Meerschaum is a platform for quickly creating and managing time-series data streams called Pipes.
 With Meerschaum, you can have a data visualization stack running in minutes.

+Please visit https://meerschaum.io for setup, usage, and troubleshooting information.
+You can read a brief overview of the project below.

 # Table of Contents
 - [Disclaimer](#disclaimer)